mikeferguson/buildbot-ros/README.md

  * While jobs are configured from a rosdistro, there currently isn't a scheduler that updates based on rosdistro updates.
 This is planned, but not implemented.
  * Testbuild jobs only work on git repositories.

+##Setup of ROSdistro
+Before you can build jobs, you will need a _rosdistro_ repository.
+The rosdistro format is specified in [REP137](http://ros.org/reps/rep-0137.html).
+You'll need at least an index.yaml and one set of distribution files (release.yaml, source.yaml, doc.yaml, *-build.yaml).
+An example of a very simple build for a single repository can be found in TODO.

 ##Setup for Buildbot Master
 Install prerequisites: